Properly installing cupboard hinges ensures the right hang and fit for your cupboard doors and a great look for your new kitchen.

 For inset doors, measure inside the cabinet from the bottom to the center of the base plate.
 Subtract 3 mm.

 Using this measurement, position the drilling template that came with the hinge on the door.
 Drill the hole as indicated on the template.
-You may use a hole saw or another type of drill bit to mortise out the correct size and shape of hole.
+A special 35mm flat bottomed spur bit should be used for a precise and smooth cut.

 Once the holes are properly drilled, simply position the hinges.
 They either snap or screw into place on the doors.